mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

 # - Users are still converted to direct permissions
 # - Sharing links remain intact and functional
 # - Corrupted sharing groups are NOT cleaned up
+# - Any existing references to these links in documents/emails will continue to work
 ```

+> **💡 TIP:** Using `$RemoveSharingLink = $false` is recommended if you're unsure about the impact of removing sharing links.
+This ensures any existing references to the links continue to work while still converting users to direct permissions.

 ### 📊 Alternative Workflows